-Being scalable means you’re able to respond to stay competitive without stressing your people or your business.
+Being scalable means that you’re able to remain competitive without stressing burdening your people or your business.
 Scalable businesses that get through their first two years have three common elements:

-Scalable businesses have low operational overheads and use technology to stay streamlined.
+Scalable businesses have low operational overheads and use technology to stay streamlined and competitive.

-Many tech startups are able to scale very quickly.
+Many tech startups are able to scale very quickly over a relatively short period of time.
 This is because offering software-as-a-service (SaaS) means you have no inventory to worry about.
 Businesses with low operating overheads don’t need a lot of resources or infrastructure to grow rapidly.

 Even companies that are not directly related to the technology industry have a greater ability to scale by creating technology that helps other people scale.

 Digital marketing tools are a common example of this.
-Companies like MailChimp and HubSpot have developed tools to help businesses be more efficient at a low cost to themselves.
+Companies like MailChimp and HubSpot have developed tools to help businesses become more efficient in a way that’s cost-effective.

 Many scalable businesses avoid using email internally.
-Instead, they use instant messaging platforms like Slack.
+Instead, they use instant messaging platforms like Slack or Microsoft Teams..
 Instant messaging saves time, is more immediate, and is something we’re all getting used to more in the age of widespread Facebook Messenger and WhatsApp usage.

 They also use the cloud to share and centralise information.
 This reduces IT infrastructure costs and promotes more efficient ways of working.
 One of the benefits of cloud storage is that it’s scalable, so no matter how much data you have, you ‘re only paying for what you need.

 35% of successful small business owners are over 50.
 Part of the reason for this is that they have the experience in their industry.
-They see opportunities and join the dots in a way others can’t.
-This foresight and intuition is what helps scalable businesses stay agile to changes.
+They see opportunities and join the dots in a way that others can’t.
+This sense of foresight and intuition is what helps scalable businesses stay agile and alert to changes.